abhipnair/ElevateLabsT03/README.md

 ![Screenshot of the hosts](images/host-2.png)
 ![Screenshot of the hosts](images/host-3.png)

-    Note: You can see the vulnerabilities: note that these are not much effective and cve score is low(info)
+    Note: You can see the vulnerabilities note that these are not much effective and cve score is low(info)